dupFinder Command-Line Tool

 Statisticsnode is an overview of the analyzed code, where

 CodeBaseCostis the relative size of the target source code,

-TotalFragmentsCostis the relative size of the code for analysis after applying filters (’discard-cost’, ‘discard-literals’, etc.), and
+TotalFragmentsCostis the relative size of the code for analysis after applying filters (’discard-cost’, ‘discard-literals’, and so on), and

 TotalDuplicatesCostis the relative size of the detected duplicates.